-The other day, Max from Explore4R.com and I were talking about some mods when he pointed out an article on recovery gear was missing a bullet point.
 It was a section on recovery points and specifically hitch points.
 We left out the actual hitch pin.
 The pin that slides through the tow hitch and receiver to lock it into place.

 Such a minute detail, but we should always be as specific as possible.
 I wanted to go into a little more detail on the hitch pin and how it works as a recovery point.

 Factory Recovery Points on the 4Runner

 When it comes to recovery points on the 5th Gen 4Runner, you have a few options.
 You can use the two factory recovery points located in the front and the one recovery point located on the driver side rear.

 If you are looking to add a recovery point to the 4Runner, you have even more options.
 You can buy an upgraded front/ rear bumper with multiple recovery points.